shahin-alipanahi/Bank-Churn-Prediction/README.md

 # 🏦 Bank Customer Churn Prediction

-A machine learning project to predict if a bank customer is likely to leave (“churn”), using logistic regression and random forest models.
+A deep learning project to predict if a bank customer is likely to leave (“churn”), using pre-processing methods and a multilayer perceptron (MLP) model.
 Built in Python with a focus on interpretable results and real-world use cases.

 ---